-All PAT staff are hired through the Beloit USD #273 School District and will follow the USD #273 employee guidelines: including salary, compensation and benefits package, and advancement; as well as being accountable to all School Board Policies of the District.
+All PAT staff are hired through the Beloit USD #273 School District (as the program's fiscal agent) and will follow the USD #273 employee guidelines: including salary, compensation and benefits package, and advancement; as well as being accountable to all School Board Policies of the District.

 All staff are hired on a 20-day probationary period, per USD #273 Board Policy.
-The 21st working day will be considered the actual "Hire Date".
+The 21^{st} working day will be considered the actual "Hire Date".

-Equal Opportunity Employment (See USD #273 Board Policy GAAA)

-GAAA: "The board will make every attempt to hire its employees on the basis of their ability and needs of the district.
+Equal Opportunity Employment (See USD #273 Board Policy GAAA) GAAA: "The board will make every attempt to hire its employees on the basis of their ability and needs of the district.
 The district will be an equal opportunity employer and will not discriminate in its employment policies as required by various titles of federal and state laws.
 Inquiries regarding compliance with any title may be directed to the Superintendent of Schools, at 2020 N. Independence, P.O.
 Box 547, Beloit, Kansas, (785) 738-3261, or to the Director of the Office for Civil Rights, Department of Health, Education and Welfare, Washington, D.C.
 Family Educational Rights and Privacy Act The superintendent shall develop administrative guidelines in compliance with the rules and regulations as promulgated by the Department of Health, Education and Welfare.

-APPROVED: September 13, 1976 AMENDED: May 13, 1996 AMENDED: November 13,
+APPROVED: September 13, 1976 AMENDED: May 13, 1996 AMENDED: November 13, 2000 REVIEWED AND APPROVED: February 13, 2012"